Literature Committee

 In 1992, the Conference Literature Committee suggested that the trustees’ Literature Committee develop literature committee guidelines comprised of shared experience from the Fellowship.

 These guidelines provide a summary of shared experience of A.A.s in the groups, central and intergroup offices, general service areas and districts who have formed literature committees and shared how they “Let Literature Carry the Message, Too.”
+Link to A.A.
+Guidelines by GSO

-To Get Involved Contact the Committee Chair on the Contact Us page:
+Committee Chair on the Contact Us page:

-Or attend a district meeting where you live.
+district meeting where you live.

 Current Activities Include: